Yousuf-Hamoda/Projects/README.md

 # JavaScript

-- Tic Tac Toe - A Tic Tac Toe game made using HTML, CSS, and Javascript
+- Tic Tac Toe - A Tic Tac Toe game made using HTML, CSS, and Javascript.

 # Figma - UI/UX Design

-- Clock App - This is an App Design for a general purpose Clock/Reminder/Timer/Stopwatch App
+- Clock App - This is an App Design for a general purpose Clock/Reminder/Timer/Stopwatch App.

 # Android